uniformbuffer/libva-v4l2-request/README.md

 You can also use
 `mpv --hwdec=yes video.mp4`
-but this mpv probing for hardware devices, enabling the camera for a sec (you can hear the camera shutter opening).
+but this cause mpv probing for hardware devices, enabling the camera for a sec (you can hear the camera shutter opening).
 I don't like to trigger mechanical parts if there is no need.

 # v4l2-request libVA Backend